iftechfoundation/ifcomp/CONTRIBUTING.md

 ### Test Data and Files

-The first time you run `docker-compose up`, a new database will be deployed, test data will be installed, and test files will be copied into place.
+The first time you run `docker compose up`, a new database will be deployed, test data will be installed, and test files will be copied into place.

 The database data and test files are the same data and files used by the tests in IFComp/t.